This information applies to England and Wales.

 Dear ____

-As you are aware, I've been offered a job at [COMPANY].
+As you are aware, I have been offered a job at [COMPANY].
 I am delighted to accept this job offer.

 You may be aware that I have an impairment that impacts me on a daily basis in [THIS WAY].
-Because of this [AND ANY OTHER FACTORS] I'd like to talk to you about how we can facilitate my working fully with some adjustments.
+Because of this [AND ANY OTHER FACTORS] I would like to talk to you about how we can facilitate my working fully with some adjustments.

 Yours sincerely, [YOUR NAME]